Kaa – The Forest: Music

-Release and reception
+Release

-Reviewing the film at its preview show on 28 March 2024, Roopa Radhakrishnan from The Times of India rated the film 1 1/2 out of 5 and wrote that "The spookiness of a film, which revolves around multiple people fighting for their lives, is effectively conveyed.
-But if we go beyond that, the screenplay is all over the place".

-Jayakumar, the owner of the production company Eight Entertainment Company who had given a loan of ₹20 lakh approached the court seeking injunction against release of the film.
-After he did not receive his money back, he went to court and obtained an interim ban on the film's release till the dues are settled.
+Kaa: The Forest was initially scheduled to release on 29 March 2024, and premiered somewhere in the same month.
+The same day, Jayakumar, the owner of the production company Eight Entertainment Company who had given a loan of ₹20 lakh approached the Madras High Court seeking an injunction against the release of the film.
+After he did not receive his money back, he went to court and obtained an interim ban on the film's release till the dues were settled.
 The court subsequently put a stay on the film's release until 12 April.
+In early February 2026, the film was given a new release date, 13 February the same month.
+The film's Telugu dubbed version titled Kaana: The Forest released theatrically across the Telugu states on 6 March 2026.